infrabrew/swiftllm/README.md

 - Installs Rust if needed
 - Builds SwiftLLM from source (CPU or CUDA, depending on what's detected)
 - Installs llama-cpp-python with GPU support (if available)
+- Installs bitsandbytes on GPU hosts (enables 4-bit/8-bit quantized loading via `-q 4bit` / `-q 8bit`)
+- Installs the `kernels` package (optimized compute kernels; non-critical if it fails)
+- Installs a system-wide `swiftllm` command to `/usr/local/bin/swiftllm` (may prompt for `sudo`), so the CLI works without activating the venv — override the install location it points at with the `SWIFTLLM_HOME` env var

 #### Supported Platforms